daverosoff/PreTeXtual/README.md

 Open the `output\html` folder and right-click one of the HTML files.
 Select "Open in browser".
 Marvel at the relative simplicity of this process.

 To compile to LaTeX, you can select "Process PreTeXt to LaTeX" from the menu.
-To convert to PDF, I recommend you use the excellent LaTeXtools plugin, to which PreTeXtual owes a great deal.
-A future version may support compilation from within Sublime Text without the use of LaTeXtools.
+To convert to PDF, I recommend you use the excellent LaTeXtools package, to which PreTeXtual owes a great deal.
+A future version of PreTeXtual may support compilation from within Sublime Text without the use of LaTeXtools.
 You will need to install LaTeX on your computer to perform this step, not presently documented here.

+##### When compilation fails

+PreTeXtual is not, at present, smart enough to realize when anything has gone wrong.
+You will notice that your output isn't there, or didn't change.
+To see the messages PreTeXt generates when processing your source, use the Sublime Text
+console: select `Show Console` from the View menu before, during, or after compilation.

 #### Building images

 *Note.* This part of the build system may still be a bit buggy.
-In particular it will probably fail if you chose `pretext-barebones` above.
-Moreover, it can be time-consuming, especially for longer documents.
+In addition, it will fail if you chose `pretext-barebones` or `pretext-no-images` above.
+It can be time-consuming, especially for longer documents.
 Finally, some Asymptote 3D images are not yet supported and raise exceptions that will stop the image build process.

 *Note.* Including images that are not generated from source is not yet supported.
 If you urgently need this feature,